ROCm/rocprofiler/README.md

   - Install plugin package.
 See Plugin Support section for installation
   - Run the following to view the trace.
 Att-specific options must come right after the assembly file.
   - On ROCm 6.0, ATT enables automatic capture of the ISA during kernel execution, and does not require recompiling.
-It is recommeneded to leave at "auto".
+It is recommended to leave at "auto".

     ```bash
     rocprofv2 -i input.txt --plugin att auto --mode csv <app_relative_path>